sushidev-team/laravel-ardor/docs/advanced/contracts.md

 ```

 As long your contract does not return true within the *run* function the contract will execute the message and a related contract.

+The contract execution will be cached for 24 hours.